cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    An interface to be implemented by each class that provides basic cloudlet features.
 The interface implements the Null Object Design Pattern in order to start avoiding \ :java:ref:`NullPointerException`\  when using the \ :java:ref:`Cloudlet.NULL`\  object instead of attributing \ ``null``\  to \ :java:ref:`Cloudlet`\  variables.

-   :author: Manoel Campos da Silva Filho
+   :author: Rodrigo N. Calheiros, Anton Beloglazov, Manoel Campos da Silva Filho

 Fields
 ------